-The Stonewall campaign for LGBT inclusion in sport receives its annual activation from mid November into early December.
+The Stonewall campaign for LGBT inclusion in sport is currently receiving its annual activation, which runs into early December.
 We can all help to make sport everyone’s game – Jon Holmes explains how our Sports Media LGBT+ network is here to assist you…

 We know there are long-standing barriers to participation and representation in sport for LGBT people and while it’s an improving picture, there’s still a great deal for us all to achieve.
 Homophobic, biphobic and transphobic language and behaviour affects us all, not just those who are lesbian, gay, bi or trans; there are the lingering effects of outdated stereotypes, perceptions, and assumptions; and many of those who are LGBT don’t feel they can share that part of their identity openly, out of fear of discrimination.
 Meanwhile, sport’s global influence means the campaign can also help raise awareness around the world.
 As of September 2018, there are still 73 out of 195 countries (37.4%) where same-sex love is illegal.
 In addition, Russia and Lithuania have anti-LGBT ‘propaganda’ laws, while very few countries adequately protect their trans citizens from discrimination.